DDev247/Lucid-Game-Engine/howtouse.md

  "800
  600
  True
- Lucid Example" or download the file from
+ Lucid Example" or download the file from https://github.com/DDev247/Lucid-Game-Engine/blob/main/settings.adp Step 10.
+Relaunch the app from VS or double click the .exe file